-Tom Djll’s approach to playing the trumpet has been characterized from its inception by an anti-professionalism that locates itself within a political rather than musical continuum.
+Tom Djll’s approach to playing the trumpet has been characterized from its inception by an anti-professionalism that locates itself within a political economy, rather than a musical history.
 Although he had studied composition with AACM masters Roscoe Mitchell, Anthony Braxton, Leo Smith and others in 1979, Djll had barely taught himself brass rudiments at that time.
 Inspired by punk and DIY approaches to performance and soundmaking (Trans Museq, PiL, The Contortions, Alterations, Eugene Chadbourne), Djll eschewed formal lessons in lieu of nearly fifteen years of blazing an idiosyncratic pathway through the instrument based on his studies and performances of analog electronic music.
 Working with a Serge Modular Synthesizer from 1981 until 1999, Djll described his trumpet sounds as products of an “analog lip synthesizer,” among other colorful epithets.

 Working with American free improvisation pioneers such as Ross Rabin (Scree-Run Waltz), J.K.
 Randall (Princeton University, Inter/Play), and Doug Carroll, by 1985 Djll had become fully committed to an approach to music making less soundobject-production-oriented than situationist: each performance iteration a hothouse creature grown out of its own spontaneously composed rules and languages, challenging not only the audience but the performers to radically re-frame settled concepts of temporality and causation.
 Many gigs appropriated an outrageously explicit political-performative practice, taking apart the contemporary discourse and the barking media.
 Djll broke off this approach in 1986 and traveled to Europe for a good chunk of 1987, re-assessing, and busking with a noteworthy avoidance of commitment.